nikolovlazar/egghead-beginners-guide-nextjs/README.md

 Welcome to The Beginner's Guide to Next.js [egghead.io](https://egghead.io) workshop! 🚀

 In this workshop we will discover the essential features of Next.js.
-Every lesson is an isolated mini project that focuses only on a specific feature, so you don't have anything extra to worry about.
+Every exercise is an isolated mini project that focuses only on a specific feature, so you don't have anything extra to worry about.
 By the end of this workshop, you'll learn how to create Next.js projects, use Next.js's data fetching methods, create your own API handlers, use UI frameworks, and deploy your apps on Vercel.

 I hope you like this workshop, and have fun learning ❤️